LLNL/Comb/README.md

 Minimal documentation is available.

+The [run_scale_tests.bash](./scripts/run_scale_tests.bash) is an example script that allocates resources and runs the code in a variety of configurations via the scale_tests.bash script.
+The run_scale_tests.bash script takes a single argument, the number of processes per side used to split the grid into an N x N x N decomposition.
+    * `mkdir 1_1_1`
+    * `ln -s path/to/comb/comb comb`
+    * `ln -s path/to/comb/scripts/* .`
+    * `./run_scale_tests.bash 1`
-The [scale_tests.bash](./scripts/scale_tests.bash) script shows the basic options available and how the code may be run.
+The [scale_tests.bash](./scripts/scale_tests.bash) script used run_scale_tests.bash which shows the options available and how the code may be run with mpi.

 Related Software
 --------------------